 \subsection{Related Surveys}

-Due to the importance of LoRaWan for providing connectivity to low-power devices, some specific surveys are available that focus on various aspects.
-This section covers multiple surveys on LoRaWAN and identifies the niche area of collision avoidance and interference management in LoRaWaN networks.
-For instance, reference \cite{Noura2020} reviews LoRaWAN architecture by describing the main components such as EDs, GWs, network, and applications.
-In addition, \cite{Noura2020} presents a classification of the existing LoRaWAN attacks such as the authentication, availability, integrity attacks, as well as discusses some of the recent countermeasures to face the vulnerabilities mentioned above.
-Besides this, the drawbacks of LoRaWAN v1.1, which was released in 2017 to overcome these vulnerabilities, are discussed in detail.
-Then, Alfonso et al. briefly overview LoRaWAN routing protocols and the challenges facing multi-hope communication implementation \cite{Osorio2020}.
-Authors in \cite{Erturk2019} provide a general introduction to LPWAN technologies, especially the most popular one, which is the LoRaWAN, and perform a comparison between Sigfox, NB-IoT, LoRaWAN, and the conventional networks in term modulation schemes, used frequency, coverage, BW, and the energy consumption.
-In \cite{Erturk2019}, the authors also analyze the LoRaWAN architecture using the layered OSI reference model where LoRa is identified as the physical layer and LoRaWAN as the MAC layer protocols.
-The authors in \cite{Staikopoulos2020} surveyed the most popular LPWAN technologies such as Sigfox, DASH7, and LoRa.
-They summarized the general advantages of LoRa and the limitations when used for image transmission.
-Recently, the authors in \cite{Shahjalal2020} provided a brief overview of using machine learning with LoRa to enable remote Smart-Home monitoring.
+Due to the importance of LoRaWAN for providing connectivity to low-power devices, some specific surveys are available that focus on various aspects.
+This section covers multiple surveys on LoRaWAN and identifies the niche area of collision avoidance and interference management in LoRaWANs.
+For instance, the authors of \cite{Noura2020} reviewed LoRaWAN architecture by describing the main components, such as EDs, GWs, networks, and application servers.
+In addition, they \cite{Noura2020} presented a classification of the existing LoRaWAN attacks, such as the authentication, availability, and integrity attacks, and discussed some of the recent countermeasures to face the vulnerabilities mentioned above.
+Besides this, the drawbacks of LoRaWAN v1.1, released in 2017 to overcome these vulnerabilities, are discussed in detail.
+Most discussed vulnerabilities in this study are surpassed in the new LoRaWAN specifications.
+Alfonso et al. presented a brief overview of LoRaWAN routing protocols and the challenges of implementing multi-hop communication from a routing viewpoint \cite{Osorio2020}.
+However, the impact of multi-hop communication on the PHY layers and energy consumption of LoRa EDs were not covered in this study.
+The authors of \cite{Erturk2019} provided a general introduction to LPWAN technologies, especially the most popular type, which is the LoRaWAN, and compared SigFox, NB-IoT, LoRaWAN, and the conventional networks in terms of modulation schemes, frequency, coverage, BW, and energy consumption.
+In \cite{Erturk2019}, the authors also analyzed the LoRaWAN architecture using the layered open systems interconnection (OSI) reference model where LoRa is identified as the PHY layer and LoRaWAN as the MAC layer protocols.
+The authors of \cite{Staikopoulos2020} surveyed the most popular types of LPWAN technologies such as SigFox, DASH7, and LoRa.
+They summarized the general advantages and limitations of LoRa when used for image TX.
+Recently, the authors of \cite{Shahjalal2020} provided a brief overview of using machine learning with LoRa to enable remote smart-home monitoring.